Manan-dev/ChatPI/sections/evidence.qa.md

-What evidence is there to support the prosecution's case against the perpetrator?

-the mark of the timber-toe
+What kind of mark was found beside the boot-mark?

+Circular muddy mark

+---

+Who was suspected due to the mark?

+Wooden-legged man

 ---